CaesarXInsanium/guile-lox/README.md

 if char is quote, then check to see if `start` and `str` are defined, if not then begin defining the string. if yes then begin returning the string lexeme and stuff

+scan-number: port :optional digits found-period?

+on first call scan-number is guaranteed to be digit?

+if digits is empty, then it is first call, add to char to digits and continue

+if digits is defined, and char is end-num? then make token

+if period is found, then this implies that digits is defined, set found-period to true, add to digits if second period is found then raise Guile error as placeholder for proper error handling.

+if period is found and then char is somehow not digit? and is alpha? or alpha-symbol? or whitespace? if found-period? is set and first elements of digits is period, then raise error

 ### Parser

 ### Code Generation